 - Reproductive Risk in Clinical Research

 - Responsibilities of Investigators and Sponsors

 - Whistleblower Policy

 Deception or Incomplete Disclosure

-The purpose is to outline the policies and procedures for deception or incomplete disclosure used in human research.
+The purpose is to outline the policy and procedures for deception or incomplete disclosure used in human research.

 Deception is an intentional misleading of others through misrepresentation or falsehood.
-In research, it may happen when an investigator provides participants with false information in order to obtain unbiased results in social or behavioral research.
+In research, it may happen when an investigator provides subjects (participants) with false information in order to obtain unbiased results in social or behavioral research.
 Some examples are:

 - The investigator provides the subjects with a false description of the study's purpose.